sgoertzen/heroic-clicker/README.md

 Features:
 - Can play the entire game for you forever
 - Automatically clicks enemies and levels up your heroes
+- Supports idling for a while before clicking
 - Collects fish and bees
-- Correctly handles the dialog when a new artifact is found
 - Can automatically level up all heroes and purchase their skills
 - Will detect your gilded hero and will keep upgraded them only
 - Uses your skills as soon as they become available